Processor RiskApril 19, 2026 · 9 min read

 Quick answer

-A serious remediation plan is not a paragraph saying you will “reduce chargebacks.”
-It is a short operating document that shows your current numbers, root causes, actions taken, owners, dates, and how you will prove the account is improving.
+A serious remediation plan is not a paragraph saying you will "reduce chargebacks."
+It is a short operating document that shows your current numbers, root causes, actions already taken, owners, dates, and how you will prove the account is improving.
+Processors do not need a story — they need evidence that risk is under control.

 What processors actually need to see

 Processor risk teams are trying to answer one question: is this merchant getting risk under control, or is the account still getting worse?
-Your remediation plan should make that answer easy.
+Your remediation plan should make that answer easy to confirm.

 The mistake most merchants make is sending explanations without numbers.
-A better plan connects the issue to dates, products, dispute reasons, customer complaints, refund timing, and the specific changes you made.
+A better plan connects the issue to specific dates, products, dispute reason codes, customer complaints, refund timing, and the exact changes made.

 01

-State the dispute trend, refund trend, affected products, traffic sources, and dates.
-Do not bury the processor in narrative.
+State the dispute trend, refund rate, auth rate, affected products, traffic sources, and dates.
+Include a 3-month table showing your chargeback ratio month over month.

 02